datastax/docker-images/README.md

 # Creating a DataStax Enterprise Container

-Use the options describe in this section to create DataStax Enterprise server containers.
+Use the options described in this section to create DataStax Enterprise server containers.

 ## Docker run options
 Use the following options to set up a DataStax Enterprise server container.